 The fourth industrial revolution ushers in the era of the Internet of Things, machine learning, cognitive computing and artificial intelligence.

 The fourth industrial revolution ushers in the era of the Internet of Things, machine learning, cognitive computing and artificial intelligence.
 The speed of change will be, quite literally, inhuman, as the advance of D&A and cognitive and machine learning drive forward change more quickly than humans alone could ever achieve.
 At the same time, CEOs are in learning mode themselves about what the new technologies mean for their business.
 While the majority (63 percent) of CEOs believe they use D&A effectively, only 30 percent of them think they are a D&A leader in their industry.
-Interestingly, 42 percent of CEOs who expect to see growth greater than 10 percent in the next 3 years see their organization as a leader in D&A, compared to 26 percent of CEOs who expect growth at 10 percent or less.
+Interestingly, 42 percent of CEOs who expect to see growth greater than 10 percent in the next 3 years see their organisation as a leader in D&A, compared to 26 percent of CEOs who expect growth at 10 percent or less.

 “With so many strategic decisions now riding on the output of D&A, significant questions are starting to emerge about trust in the data, the analytics and the controls.
 As more businesses use algorithms to augment decision-making, there must be a heightened focus on trust, and it should be an integral property of D&A.” said Christian Rast, Global Head of Data & Analytics, KPMG International.
 CEOs believe there is room for improvement in trusting the effectiveness (61 percent), security (60 percent) and accuracy (59 percent) of their D&A activities.